 Questions?
 Contact Tandy Keenan at TRKeenan@NWOSU.edu or 580-327-8110.

 Faculty and Staff Incentive Program Reviewed 7-13-2023

 This program began during the 2007-2008 school year as an incentive for faculty to pursue grant funding.

-In order to receive the stipend, the Principal Investigator (PI), the person writing the proposal, must submit a Proposal Planning Sheet (PPS) to the OSP.
+In order to receive the stipend, the Principal Investigator (PI), the person writing the proposal, must complete a Proposal Planning Sheet (PPS) and send it to the OSP.
 Once approved by the OSP, the PPS will then go to the Grants Oversight Committee to make sure the grant aligns with the University’s Strategic Plan.
 Once the PPS has been approved, the OSP will notify the PI that he or she may proceed with grant submission.
 The OSP is available to provide assistance if needed.

-Once submission has been verified, the OSP will initiate payment of $100 for preparing and submitting the proposal or payment can be held until grant awards notifications are received.
+Once submission has been verified, the OSP will initiate payment for preparing and submitting the proposal or payment can be held until grant awards notifications are received.

 There is no minimum amount required on the grant but stipend payments are limited to grants from federal and state agencies, foundations, and local funding sources or individuals where a proposal is submitted.
 Requests to the City of Alva Tourism Tax Fund do not qualify for the stipend program.

-If the award is granted, the OSP will be notified and initiate payment of the $150 stipend to the PI and Co-PI, if applicable.
-The OSP will also notify the Vice President of Academic Affairs and the Vice President of Administration of the award.
+If the award is granted, the OSP will be notified by the PI and initiate payment to the PI and Co-PI, if applicable.
+The OSP will also notify the Executive Vice President and the President of the award.